webxdc/webxdc-dev/README.md

 When you start `webxdc-dev`, it opens a browser window with the webxdc-dev UI.
 Two webxdc application instances are already running.
 You can click on instances to open them in new tab.
 You can also add new instances.
 Instances start with a clean slate: empty `localStorage` and `sessionStorage`.
+This means an instance may flash briefly with old state when it is opened.

 The UI also lets you clear the state - this refreshes both server and client state, and is as if you restarted `webxdc-dev`.